For Our Common Home Lecture Series

 Time: 6pm PT

-Location: Hemmingson Auditorium, Gonzaga University.
-Livestreaming not available
+Location: Hemmingson Auditorium, Gonzaga University and livestreaming.

 Free and open to the public